Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 ### Results and Findings

-## Average Salaries Over The Last Two Years and Prediction for Next Year
+# Average Salaries Over The Last Two Years and Prediction for Next Year
-- Salaries for Data Scientists in the last two years have increased significantly
-- The average salary in the year 2025 is expected to be $164,335.16, which is a 19,996.91 increase from 2024 to 2025
+Salaries for Data Scientists in the last two years have increased significantly The average salary in the year 2025 is expected to be $164,335.16, which is a 19,996.91 increase from 2024 to 2025

-## Correlation between Salary and Remote Ratio
+# Correlation between Salary and Remote Ratio
 During the Covid year, remote employees earned double compared to those without remote work.
 The salary gap between fully remote and non-remote employees has narrowed in recent years, while hybrid workers are paid significantly less.

-## Impact of Company Size on Salaries
+# Impact of Company Size on Salaries
--Employees at large companies earn more than those at small or medium-sized companies.
+Employees at large companies earn more than those at small or medium-sized companies.

-## Top-paying Job Titles
+# Top-paying Job Titles
-- The highest-paying job titles are in Management ($185,209.95), followed closely by Machine Learning roles ($182,589.46).
+The highest-paying job titles are in Management ($185,209.95), followed closely by Machine Learning roles ($182,589.46).

 ### Technical Skills Used:
 - Programming Language: Python